christopher-b/cbennell.com-ghost/README.md

 This setup provides hot module replacement and automatic reloads (even on changes to your Handlebars files)

+A note about cache busting: Ghost handles assert version automatically using the `{{asset}}` helper, so we don't _need_ to use Vite's fingerprinted filenames; we could just output static assets and skip the whole manifest-scanning-partial-generation thing.
+But I like the flexibility it grants: we can load whatever Vite outputs without modifying our templates manually.

 ### TailwindCSS

 TailwindCSS is supported out of the box.
 Sample Tailwind theme tokens are inluded in `assets/css/tailwind.css`.
 Support for font-families from [modernfontstacks.com](https://modernfontstacks.com) is included, as are font overrides in the Ghost Theme UI (see `assets/css/fonts.css`).